 2. Extremely cryogenic refrigeration technology: including throttling and cooling in liquid helium temperature zone, adsorption refrigeration, etc.

 3. Low temperature flow and heat transfer technology: including low temperature loop heat pipe, low temperature system thermal design and analysis, etc.

 Awards and Honors:

-Peter Kapitza Prize of 1st International Institute of Refrigeration, Third Class Prize of National Invention, Second Class Prize of CAS Invention, Youth Scientist Prize of CAS, National Excellent Postdoc Prize, etc. National Outstanding Youth Foundation (1997), “Hundreds of Talents’ Foundation of CAS, Millions of Leading Engineering Talents Project.
+Peter Kapitza Prize of 1st International Institute of Refrigeration, Third Class Prize of National Invention, Second Class Prize of CAS Invention, Youth Scientist Prize of CAS, National Excellent Postdoc Prize, etc. National Outstanding Youth Foundation (1997), Millions of Leading Engineering Talents Project.
 Winner of government special allowance.
 Special core researcher of CAS.

 1.Jingtao Liang, Yuan Zhou and Wenxiu Zhu, Development of a single-stage pulse tube refrigerator capable of reaching 49K, Cryogenics, 1990, Vol.30, No.1, pp.49-51.

 2.A.
 Ravex, P. Rolland and J. Liang, "Experimental study and modelization of a pulse tube refrigerator", Cryogenics, 1992, Vol.32, ICEC-14 Supplement, pp.9-12

 3.J.
 Liang, A. Ravex and P. Rolland, "Study on pulse tube refrigeration.
 Part 1-3", Cryogenics, 1996, Vol.36, No.2, pp.87-106.